isrinath/3DTransformations/README.md

 # To run this app

-1. Download the project
+1. Download the project zip file.
-2. Import project to your Kony IDE(Kony Visualizer).
+2. Unzip the project to any folder
+3. Launch Kony Visualizer Enterprise version 7.0.
+4. Import the project by selecting the BoardFlip folder.
-3. Build & run the app for Android and iPhone.
+5. Build & run the app for Android and iPhone.

 # Supported platforms:
 **Mobile**